dabrowski-adam/nt/content/NT—Assignment 1.md

 ##### IPv4 Protocol

 The fourth, and the most widely used, version of the Internet Protocol (which provides a standard set of rules for communicating over the internet).
 The identification of hosts in IPv4 is based on 32-bit IP addresses, consisting of four octets, e.g. 111.222.333.444.
-Data is being transmitted as standard datagrams (or packets—consisting of a header and payload).
+Data is being transmitted as standard datagrams.
 Using IPv4 is possible irrespective of the technology linking plugged-in devices - telephone network, cable, radio telephone network etc. IPv4 is described in IETF publication RFC 791 (September 1981), replacing an earlier definition (RFC 760, January 1980).
 There is also available a newer version - IPv6, which uses 128-bit addresses.
 In the model TCP/IP the IPv4 protocol is in a layer of the Internet, for which the network layer corresponds in the OSI Model.

 ##### ISO/OSI Model